How do you have fun in your family?

 Digging in the dirt and planting are not only fun, but they have many other amazing benefits.

-- provides a great learning opportunity for children as they spend time in nature.
+- provides a great learning opportunity for children.

 And if you don’t have a space outside, try a simple herb garden indoors.